rateldajer/markcrowley/_topics/MARL.md

 ---
-layout: keyword
+layout: page
 keyword: MARL
 title: Multi-Agent Reinforcement Learning
 name: Multi-Agent Reinforcement Learning
 collection: keywords
-description: Learning to make decisions from experience when multiple other decision making agents are present.
 stage: field
 aside:
     toc: true
+Permalink: /marl/
+status: active
+domains: dmuu
+methods: reinforcement-learning, PPO
+description: MARL is the problem of learning how to make decisions from experience in the presence of multiple other decision making agents.
+people: sriramganapathisubramanian, sushrutbhalla, markcrowley
+showtitle: true
 ---
 Standard [Reinforcement Learning](/keywords/Reinforcement-Learning) studies how to build computational agents that can learn how to make decisions from interaction from their environment alone, even without a prior understanding of how that that environment works.
 This field is closely connected with human and animal learning and uses the idea of *rewards* obtained implicitely from the environment or explicitely from a trainer.